Ask our MD Simon Evans

-So after a number of our lovely social media followers got in touch, we sat down with Simon and put a number of the questions asked to him.
+So after a number of our lovely social media followers got in touch, we sat down with Simon and put a number of questions to him.

-My favourite project so far probably has to be the Man Cave, simply because of the overwhelming transformation that we provided and the reaction that receives each and every time I show someone.
+My favourite project to date is a tough decision but probably has to be the Man Cave we undertook for our serial client David Giovanni, simply because of the overwhelming transformation that we provided and the reaction that receives each and every time I show someone.